 How we're responding

-When Typhoon Haiyan swept across the Philippines, more than 6,000 people died and more than 4,000,000 were forced from their homes.
-Now, with the loss of houses and the crops, boats, and coconut trees their families depended on for incomes, millions have been pushed deeper into poverty.
+When Typhoon Haiyan swept across the Philippines in November 2013, more than 8,000 people died and more than 4,000,000 were forced from their homes.
+With the loss of houses and the crops, boats, and coconut trees their families depended on for incomes, millions already living in poverty face new financial hardships.

-Over the past three months, Oxfam has reached more than 540,000 people with assistance.
+Oxfam has now reached more than 730,000 people with assistance.

 Water and sanitation